 Why Do I Feel So Tired?

 Getting enough sleep can be a challenge with life’s demands.
-Perhaps it will be easier knowing what researchers from the University of Texas Southwest Medical Centre found.
+Perhaps it will be easier knowing what researchers from the University of Texas Southwest Medical Center found.
 For a week, 16 adults didn’t get sufficient sleep.
 As such, they struggled with early wake times, they ate more and gained weight.

 Energy Drinks & Health